katherinemillar02/microbial-impacts-on-dietary-choice-in-drosophila-melanogaster/README.md

 ## Scripts 📜

-### Effects of a Conditioned Diet on Dietary Choice:
+### 🗂️ dietary-choice: Effects of a Conditioned Diet on Dietary Choice:

 ### data_visualisation_feeding.R
 This script includes visualisation for the preferred feeding diet for a mated female when allowed to choose across different diets that have been conditioned or unconditioned.
 There are boxplots which show experimental repeats which have been combined, and plots for separate blocks.
 ### data_analysis_feeding.R
 This script includes data analysis for the feeding assays.
 In this analysis `glmer()` and `glmmTB()` models were used.